ryanwinchester/uuidv7/README.md

 - You want sequential, time-based, ordered IDs (per-node).
 - You are willing to trade a small amount of raw performance for these guarantees.
-You are taking a hit for backwards time-leap protection and the counter with rollover protection.
+You are taking a hit for the counter with rollover protection, and backwards time-leap protection.

+NOTE: In this library, sequential UUIDs and ordering are more important than time precision and performance.
+We take a slight hit in both of those areas to ensure that the UUIDs are in order.
+For example, in the case of a backwards time leap, we continue with the previously used timestamp, and in the case of rollover, we increment the timestamp by one to ensure that the ordering is maintained.

 ## When should I not use this package?